 All you have to do is quickly mix all the ingredients together in a stand mixer, then give it a quick knead until your form a log.

-Let it rest half on hour in the fridge, then slice into round cookies and bake them until crunchy and beautifully golden.
+Let it rest half on hour in the fridge, then slice into round cookies (you can cut each round with a cookie cutter to make them super pretty) and bake them until crunchy and beautifully golden.

 These 3-Ingredient Parmesan cookies are crunchy, loaded with umami flavour, and totally addicting.